RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	B	is	incorrect	because	bandwidth	is	similar	to	networking	and	is	not	a key	metric.
 In	this	case,	disk	would	replace	bandwidth	to	arrive	at	the correct	answer.
  	C	is	incorrect	because	users	would	not	be	a	metric	under	SLA requirements	or	impact	billing	as	a	sole	metric.
 In	this	case,	CPU would	replace	users	to	arrive	at	the	correct	answer.
  	D	is	incorrect	because	users	would	not	be	a	metric	under	SLA requirements	or	impact	billing	as	a	sole	metric.
 In	this	case,	disk would	replace	users	to	arrive	at	the	correct	answer.

-22. Which	of	the	following	is	NOT	a	core	component	of	an	operational management	plan	for	a	cloud	environment?
+### Question # 1 - 	Which	of	the	following	is	NOT	a	core	component	of	an	operational management	plan	for	a	cloud	environment?
 A.	Scheduling
 B.	Maintenance
 C.	Orchestration